PaulineCorblet/paulinecorblet.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at Sciences Po paris, under the supervision of [Alfred Galichon](http://alfredgalichon.com/) (New York University and Sciences Po Paris).
+I am a PhD candidate in Economics at Sciences Po Paris, under the supervision of [Alfred Galichon](http://alfredgalichon.com/) (New York University and Sciences Po Paris).
 My research interests are in labor economics, search and matching models and structural econometrics.

 I am on the job market and will be available for interview at the European Job Market December on 15-18 2021, and at the AEA meetings on January 7-9 2022.
 You can find my job market paper [here](https://paulinecorblet.github.io/pdf/JMP.pdf).